 “Your body is going through a tremendous amount of upheaval for the first three months and needs a lot more time to heal.
 People should just be really gentle and generous with themselves,” Schott says.

 Your progesterone and estrogen levels continue to adjust after pregnancy for about three months.
 As this evens out, you may notice hair loss from the change in estrogen levels.

 While the area may remain tender or even numb, the skin around your cesarean incision should be healed completely.
 Similarly, any perineal stitches will be long gone by this point, though some mild, deep tenderness may still be improving.For many, sleep is still very disrupted and daytime fatigue is still very challenging.
 This exhaustion can contribute to mood changes and feeling down.
 Continue to watch for signs of postpartum depression as it is still a risk now and down the road.

 Six months postpartum

-Ask your provider about next steps if you’re experiencing any lasting perineal pain or tenderness, as it should be completely healed by this point.
-There are a small number of people who still experience perineal pain at six months and treatment is available.
+Ask your provider about next steps if you’re experiencing any lasting perineal pain or tenderness, as you should feel completely healed by this point.
+There are people who still experience perineal pain at six months and treatment is available.

-Continue to monitor your moods as postpartum depression can still show up six months postpartum.
+Continue to monitor your moods as postpartum depression can still show up six months postpartum and beyond.

 One year postpartum

 If sex, exercise, or anything else feels painful at this point, it’s important to speak to your doctor about your treatment options.
-You may need pelvic floor therapy or even vaginal reconstruction surgery which repairs and tightens the vaginal muscles and tissues.
+You may need pelvic floor therapy or even reconstruction surgery, although surgery is very rare.